SageHack/hacklair/content/overclock-geforce-gtx-770.md

 ## Testing and adjusting settings

-The GeForce GTX 770 overclock very well and there's really not much danger of destroying your GPU, even thought it can happen.
+The GeForce GTX 770 overclock very well and there's not much danger of destroying your GPU, even though it can happen.

 Try to get the GPU over 98% load for a few minutes and see how it goes.